If you suspect you could be depressed, talk to your GP. Prompt diagnosis and treatment can stop it becoming worse.

 Taking a brisk walk may sound old-fashioned, but studies have shown that regular exercise can help you feel better, and sometimes prevent depression developing in the first place.

-Exercise triggers the release of your body’s feel-good chemicals, endorphins, which may help ease your symptoms.
-Taking exercise also gives you targets to aim for, and gets you up and out and meeting people.
+Exercise triggers the release of your body’s feel-good chemicals, endorphins, serotonin and dopamine which may help ease your symptoms.
+Taking exercise such as walking, running or swimming also gives you targets to aim for, and gets you up and out and meeting people.

 Thirty minutes’ moderate exercise, five or more days a week, should be the minimum that we all aim for.
 You can do this on your own, with a friend, or join a club.
 Your GP may also be able to refer you for ‘Exercise on Prescription’.
 There are around 1,300 of these schemes in the UK.
 Ask your GP if there’s one near you.